darktable-org/dtorg/content/blog/2021-07-03-darktable-3.6/index.md

 Our next release is already being planned for December.
 Here are some of the things you can look forward to:

-- All new method of defining shortcuts, that can be used with a much wider range of input devices, including midi controllers
+- A new method of defining shortcuts, that can be used with a much wider range of input devices, including midi controllers
 - Diffuse/Sharpen module
 - More enhancements to the histogram module
 - Changes to the print view to allow multiple images to be displayed